vrishab-singh/basic-travel-website/README.md

-# basic-travel-website using html and css
+# basic-responsive-travel-website using html and css